The high-Re far wake of a slender body and the effects of density stratification: Results

 After $x=40$, profiles of $k$ and $\varepsilon$ exhibit self-similarity \cite{Ortiz2021} (not shown here for brevity).
-The transition to the observed far-wake decay law of $U_d\sim x^{-6/5}$ is derived from the observed non-equilibrium scaling of dissipation $\varepsilon~\sim(\Rey/\Rey_k)^2k^{3/2}/L$.
-See figure \ref{fig:2}.
-In the non-equilibrium scaling of dissipation $Re$ is the global Reynolds number and $\Rey_k=\sqrt{k}L/\nu$ is the local turbulence Reynolds number.
-This non-equilibrium scaling has been previously observed in bluff-body wakes, jets and unsteady decaying turbulence \cite{Nedic2013, Dairay2015, Obligado2016,Chongsiripinyo2020, Cafiero2019, Goto2016}.
+The transition to the observed far-wake decay law of $U_d\sim x^{-6/5}$ is consistent with the observed non-equilibrium scaling of dissipation $\varepsilon~\sim(\Rey/\Rey_k)^2k^{3/2}/L$, see figure \ref{fig:2}.
+In the non-equilibrium scaling of dissipation, $Re$ is the global Reynolds number and $\Rey_k=\sqrt{k}L/\nu$ is the local turbulence Reynolds number.
+This non-equilibrium scaling has been previously observed in bluff-body wakes, jets and unsteady decaying turbulence \cite{Nedic2013, Dairay2015,Chongsiripinyo2020, Cafiero2019, Goto2016}.
 In the latter, it has been shown to be connected to the imbalance between the turbulent energy entering the flow through the large-scales and the dissipation occurring at the small-scales.

-In previous bluff-body studies, the exponent to scale dissipation was $n=1$ while here $n = 2$.
-This difference is possibly related to a different mechanism sustaining the large-scale wake motions – here the imprint of vortex shedding from the body is weak, large-scale coherent structures are only observed late in the wake, and the TKE and dissipation profiles show an off-center peak whereas in bluff-body wakes such as those studied by \cite{Dairay2015} and \cite{Nidhan2020}, the maxima occur at the centerline.
-Further investigation is still required for a more comprehensive understanding of the non- equilibrium scaling.
+In previous bluff-body studies, the exponent in the non-equilibrium scaling of dissipation was $n=1$, while here $n = 2$.
+This difference is possibly related to a difference in the mechanism that sustains large-scale wake motions.
+Here, the imprint of vortex shedding from the body is weak, large-scale coherent structures are only observed late in the wake, and the TKE and dissipation profiles show an off-center peak whereas, in bluff-body wakes such as those studied by Dairay et al. \cite{Dairay2015} and Nidhan et al. \cite{Nidhan2020}, the maxima occur at the centerline.
+Further investigation is still required for a more comprehensive understanding of the details of non- equilibrium scaling.
 Additionally, assessment of whether the turbulent dissipation transitions to the classic inertial estimate at larger downstream distances will require longer spatial domains.